 FUN FACT: Did you know?

-SUMMARY: Scaling and Root Planing is a special type of treatment that goes deeper below the gum line to remove contaminated debris, pus and bacteria.
+Scaling and root planing is a particular type of treatment that goes deeper below the gum line to remove contaminated debris, pus and bacteria.

-In a regular cleaning, scaling is performed on the part of the tooth that is exposed above the gum line.
-A regular cleaning (prophylaxis) involves scaling and polishing procedures that remove plaque, tartar (calculus), and stains from the exposed areas of teeth.
+In a regular cleaning, scaling is performed on the part of the tooth exposed above the gum line.
+A regular cleaning (prophylaxis) involves scaling and polishing procedures that remove plaque, tartar (calculus), and stains from the teeth’ exposed areas.
 The scaling process scrapes away bacterial plaque and tartar from the tooth.

-In a deep cleaning, a combination of scaling and root planing is employed to treat early-stage periodontal (gum) disease.
+A combination of scaling and root planing is employed to treat early-stage periodontal (gum) disease in deep cleaning.
 Root planing smoothes the root surfaces and removing any infected tooth structure.
 Suppose you have gum disease or gum pocketing.
 In that case, the gum pockets around the teeth will have deepened, thereby allowing tartar deposits to form under the gumline.

 The clinician would have to get under the gumline and scrape the plaque off so that the gum tissue becomes healthy again and reattaches itself to the tooth structure.
 Any roughness can be planed away to result in a silky smooth surface so the gum can reattach firmly to the spotlessly clean root surface; helping to prevent tooth loss.

-Although deep cleaning is effective at removing plaque buildup, it does not eliminate all the bacteria that cause gum disease.
-When necessary, treatment may also include LASER-Assisted Gum Treatment to effectively disinfect the pockets between the gum and the tooth root to remove bacteria.
+Although deep cleaning effectively removes plaque buildup, it does not eliminate all the bacteria that cause gum disease.
+When necessary, treatment may include LASER-Assisted Gum Treatment to effectively disinfect the pockets between the gum and the tooth root to remove bacteria.

 What are the benefits of scaling and root planing?